On model selection consistency of regularized M-estimators: Examples

 \section{Examples}

-We use Theorem \ref{thm:main-result} to establish the consistency and model selection consistency of the generalized lasso and a group lasso penalized maximum likelihood estimator in the high-dimensional setting.
-Our results are nonasymptotic, \ie{} we obtain bounds in terms of sample size $n$ and problem dimension $p$ that hold with high probability.
+We use Theorem \ref{thm:main} to establish the consistency and model selection consistency of the lasso, the generalized lasso, and the regularized maximum likelihood estimator for exponential families in the high-dimensional setting.
+Our results are nonasymptotic, \ie{} we obtain bounds in terms $n$ and $p$ that hold with high probability.